SimonDaNinja/youtube_rss/README.md

 should be relatively small, and I've taken care to get rid of DNS-leaks, etc. as well as I can.
 If you are more knowledgable than I, then I would appreciate input on how to make YouTube\_RSS more privacy preserving and secure.

+# Manual
+Most of the way the application works is self-explanatory; I won't tell you that to search for a video, you enter the "search for video" option (although I guess I just did), but rather focus on the things not immediately obvious when opening the program.

+## Key binds
+When in a menu, the user can press `KEY_UP` or `k` to move to the previous menu item.

+When in a menu, the user can press `KEY_DOWN` or `j` to move to the next menu item.

+When in a menu, the user can press `g` (lower case) to go to the first menu item.

+When in a menu, the user can press `G` (upper case) to go to the last menu item.

+When in a menu, the user can type a number and then press either `Enter` or `l` or `KEY_RIGHT` to jump to the item indicated by the number typed by the user.

+When in a menu, the user can press `ENTER`, `l` or `KEY_RIGHT` to select an item from a menu.

+When in a menu, the user can press `q`, `<Ctrl>-C`, `h` or `KEY_LEFT` to go back to the previous menu.

+When browsing subscriptions, in the menu where channels are displayed as menu items, the user can press `a` to toggle all entries of the currently highlighted channel as seen or unseen

+When browsing subscriptions, in the menu where videos from a particular channel are displayed as menu items, the user can press `a` to toggle the highlighted entry as seen or unseen

+## Files managed by the program
+The database file that is used to keep track of subscriptions is saved under `~/.youtube_rss/database`, and is formated as json.